Messaging records management

 (Optional) Additional RPTs to expire items in specific default folders

 For example, you can use a retention policy with personal tags that have a shorter retention period (such as two days, one week, or one month), as well as personal tags that have a longer retention period (such as one, two, or five years).
 Users can apply personal tags with the shorter retention periods for items such as newsletter subscriptions that may lose their value within days of receiving them, and apply the tags with longer periods to preserve items that have a high business value.
-They can also automate the process by using Inbox rules in Outlook and Outlook Web App.
+They can also automate the process by using Inbox rules in Outlook to apply a personal tag to messages that match rule conditions.

 Retain messages for eDiscovery purposes.
 In this strategy, you implement MRM policies that remove messages from mailboxes after a specified period but also retain them in the Recoverable Items folder for In-Place eDiscovery purposes, even if the messages were deleted by the user or another process.

-In Exchange 2013, you can meet this requirement by using a combination of retention policies and In-Place Hold.
+You can meet this requirement by using a combination of retention policies and In-Place Hold or Litigation Hold.
 Retention policies remove messages from the mailbox after the specified period.
-A time-based In-Place Hold preserves messages that were deleted or modified before that period.
+A time-based In-Place Hold or Litigation Hold preserves messages that were deleted or modified before that period.
 For example, to retain messages for seven years, you can create a retention policy with a DPT that deletes messages in seven years and an In-Place Hold to hold messages for seven years.
 Messages that aren’t removed by users will be deleted after seven years; messages deleted by users before the seven year period will be retained in the Recoverable Items folder for seven years.
-To learn more about this folder, see Recoverable Items Folder.
+To learn more about this folder, see Recoverable Items folder.

 Optionally, you can use RPTs and personal tags to allow users to clean up their mailboxes.
 However, In-Place Hold continues to retain the deleted messages until the hold period expires.